 While it can be awe-inspiring to see those with a head full of thick, healthy locs trailing down their back, it's normal to wonder when yours will look the same.
-Let's face it: The process of waiting for you hair to loc can be both lengthy and frustrating.
-Below, we're outlining everything you need to know about how long it takes for hair to loc, including the various factors that influence how quickly or slowly they develop to how to upkeep maintenance.
+Let's face it: The process of waiting for your hair to loc can be both lengthy and frustrating.
+We spoke to natural hair expert Chimere Faulk to help us outline everything you need to know about how long it takes for hair to loc, including the various factors that influence how quickly or slowly they develop to how to upkeep maintenance.

 What Are Locs?

-How Long Will It Take My Hair to Loc?
+How Long Does It Take Hair to Loc?

 There are several hairstyles that serve as the perfect starting point on your road to achieving locs.
 Palm rolls, two-strand twists, individual braids, and comb coils are all effective ways to begin the locking process.
 You can also move right into a loc look with a process like Sister Locks—the hair won't actually loc for some time, but it will give the appearance of being locked.
 The tighter the starter style, the quicker your hair will loc.